 NOTE 1: The ground truth data can be impacted when Analytics Feedback Information shows there is action triggered by the analytics output in the consumer.

-Analytics/ML Model Accuracy Monitoring is to be achieved by comparing the predictions using the current trained ML model and its corresponding ground truth data i.e. the corresponding true observed events.
+Analytics/ML Model Accuracy Monitoring is to be achieved by comparing the predictions using the current trained ML Model and its corresponding ground truth data i.e. the corresponding true observed events.

-Analytics/ML Model Accuracy information is to represent general performance measurements for analytics and ML Model respectively, which are composed of the number of correct predictions out of all predictions and the corresponding number of samples.
+Analytics/ML Model Accuracy Information is to represent general performance measurements for analytics and ML Model respectively, which are composed of the number of correct predictions out of all predictions and the corresponding number of samples.

 NOTE 2: How MTLF/AnLF determines whether the prediction is correct one is up to implementation.